andosteinmetz/Cybersecurity-101/outline.md

 A central part of this, the "obscuring" part, is cryptography.
 Cryptography is a means by which to scramble a message in a reversible way, but only by means of a shared secret "key."

 The simplest example:

 ![Caesar cipher](img/caesar-cipher.png)
 ![Decoder ring](img/decoder-ring.jpeg)

 In a simple caesar cipher, the shared secret is the number of ticks to turn the wheel to offset the alphabet.

 Modern cryptographic algorithms are many orders of magnitude more complex and difficult to reverse, but follow the same basic principle.
 They have to be so difficult to reverse that it would take an extremely powerful computer an infeasible amount of time to do it.
-That's very powerful!
+That's very requires a lot of complexity!

 So first, we have to trust our encryption algorithm.
 There are a number of these kinds of algorithms for a variety of specific purposes.
 (Google SHA-1 Collision).